Addressing the changing connections landscape

 4. Shift towards a ‘connect or move’ framework- where customers are required to progress to connect or move to allow others to connect.

-The Queue Management code modification as led by the ESO and now approved by Ofgem will ensure milestones are applied to projects and if milestones are missed, reallocate capacity to progressing projects.
+The Queue Management code modification as led by the NESO and now approved by Ofgem will ensure milestones are applied to projects and if milestones are missed, reallocate capacity to progressing projects.
 Find out more about Queue Management here.

 5. Enable immediate benefit through effective implementation and transition